kununu/elasticsearch/doc/REPOSITORY.md

  - updating documents (with update scripts)
  - aggregations

-A good practice is to extend the `ElasticsearchRepository` and create dedicated `Repository` classes per entity.
-This is a good way of keeping all your Elastic-related code together in a central place.
+A good practice is to create a dedicated `Repository` class for every entity by extending the `ElasticsearchRepository` class.
+This is a good way of keeping all your Elastic-related code for an entity together in a central place.
 For example:
 ```php
 class ElasticSubmissionRepository extends ElasticsearchRepository {
     public function findSomethingSpecific() {